Are you interested in learning all you can about building a net zero home?

 Another great feature of this home is all of the well-organized closet areas.
 The shelving is attractive (not the wire mesh material I loathe) and simple.

 This net-zero home has earned the following certifications:

 - USGBC LEED for Homes – Platinum

 - EPA WaterSense

 There is a service area accessed through a door through the garage in the rear of the home.
 That’s where you’ll find a heat pump and a propane-fueled generator.

-Here’s Martha Stewart talking about this great house:
+Here’s Martha Stewart talking about this net-zero house:

-I hope you have enjoyed taking the virtual tour of this green-feature packed house.
+I hope you’ve enjoyed taking a virtual tour of this green feature-packed house!